 If there are whole dependents, they will share the weekly benefit.
 However, if there is a spouse and two or more children, the spouse will receive at least 50% of the benefit and the children will share the other 50%.

 If there are no whole dependents, partial dependents will proportionally receive benefits to their dependence on the deceased worker.
-If any of the benefit is leftover then it will go to the worker’s non-dependent children, or if there are none, to the worker’s non-dependent parents.
+If any of the benefits is leftover then they will go to the worker’s non-dependent children, or if there are none, to the worker’s non-dependent parents.